W-Floyd/furnace/INSTRUCTIONS.md

 **NAME** describes the output file name achieved.
 Formatted relative to the top folder of the resource pack.

-**CONFIG** describes what file is used to process the file.
+**SCRIPT** describes what file is used to process the file.
 More on this later.
 Also formatted relative to the top folder of the resource pack.
 Custom scripts usually go in './conf/'.

 **SIZE** describes what size to process the file with.
 Rarely used.
 If blank, uses pack size.
 Mainly included for pack logo.
 Any positive integer will work.

 **OPTIONS** describes any options to pass to the script.
-Placed after SIZE, as SIZE is passed as an option to all CONFIG scripts.
+Placed after SIZE, as SIZE is passed as an option to all SCRIPT scripts.

 **KEEP** describes whether the produced file is intended for inclusion in the final resource pack.
 YES or NO answer.
 So if you are processing a working only file (an overlay, for instance), this is set to NO. Otherwise, YES.